davidKolesar/C-Programming-Curriculum/README.md

 ## Course Philosophy:

 There is a major difference between enterprise level code and academic code.
 Speaking strictly from professional experience, I cannot even count how many times
-I have seen students master theory and successfully matriculate from four year degree programs in computer science, only to flounder in a junior developer position.
-Meanwhile, I have also seen countless examples of  bright graduates from a 12 week coding bootcamp confidently contributing solutions and leading code reviews at their first place of employment with virtually no on the job training, yet have no understanding whatsoever of the underlying processes that make their code work.
+I have seen students master theory and successfully matriculate from four year degree programs in computer science, only to flounder in junior developer positions.
+Meanwhile, I have also seen countless examples of  bright graduates from a 12 week coding bootcamp confidently contributing solutions and leading code reviews at their first place of employment with virtually no on the job training, yet fail to have much understanding of the underlying processes that make their code work.
 This is not to say that one path is better than another, but rather that both are suited for different tasks.
 A thorough knowledge of computer science and a powerful command of theory are going to empower developers to make high-level design decisions and give a greater appreciation for the tools they're using.
-Similarly, understanding dependency injection, writing code that people know how to read, and following trends of what technologies are used to solve modern programming problems are what's going to get things working at the office.
+Similarly, understanding design patterns, being familir with practical features of a language like dependency injection, writing code that people know how to read, and following trends of what technologies are used to solve modern programming problems are what's going to get things working at the office.

-As both an educator and a software engineer, I wholeheartedly feel that our society is currently faced with recognizing that major changes are warranted with how we educate and prepare the workforce of future software developers to solve problems.
+As both an educator and a software engineer, I wholeheartedly feel that contemporary educators are currently faced with recognizing that major changes are warranted with how we teach and prepare the workforce of future software developers to solve problems.

 This being said, my philosophy on teaching starts with recognizing the value of both approaches.
 Instead of seeing them as two diametrically opposing forces, I feel that theory and practice should work together without compromising each other in order to prepare students for solving real world problems.
 This includes both